-How cold is too cold for your dog?
+How Cold is Too Cold for your Dog?

 We all know dogs that love snow, and ones that hate snow.
 Some love the colder weather while some would rather curl up in front of the fireplace.
 But do you know how cold is too cold for your dog?
-Below we'll explore when you should be concerned and when to let them play on!
+Below we'll explore when you should be concerned about low temperatures, and when to let them play on!

 Just like us humans, cold can feel different for every dog.
 One dog might be shivering and shaking while the other is romping and playing like it's a sunny day!
 Watching your dog during a variety of temperatures will give you a better feel as to their level of comfort.
-Look for behaviors that indicate their too cold such as shivering, or avoidance of going outside.
+Look for behaviors that indicate they're too cold such as shivering, or avoidance of going outside.

 Here are some main factors that go into a dog's ability to tolerate the cold: